sneakysneak/docs/pages/utility-connectors/06-generic-webhook.md

 If you use a **Webhook** Step and a **Synchronous Response** Step in a Cycle, Cyclr is then able to receive a Request through a Webhook Step as normal, but rather than just sending an "ok" Response, it will keep the connection open and run through the rest of the Cycle.
 Once a **Synchronous Response** Step is reached, Cyclr will then send back a Response.
 You can define what comes back in the Response using the Synchronous Response's Step Setup.

-This allows you to tell Cyclr to do some work and for it to say "ok, one moment... here's your result".
-We call this **Synchronous Webhooks**.
+This allows you to tell Cyclr to do some work and for it to say "ok, please wait... here's your result".

+We refer to this setup as **Synchronous Webhooks**.

 ## Passing Control between Cycles